-Waltham Lease- The Company has six thousand square feet of office space in Waltham, Massachusetts ("Waltham Lease").
-The Waltham Lease, as amended, commenced on January 1, 2019, and expires approximately 5 years from the commencement date.
+Waltham Lease- The Company leases approximately six thousand square feet of office space in Waltham, Massachusetts ("Waltham Lease").
+The Waltham Lease, as amended, commenced on January 1, 2019, and expires approximately five years from the commencement date.
 The base rent is approximately \$262 thousand annually.
 In addition to the base rent, the Company is also responsible for its share of operating expenses, electricity and real estate taxes, which costs are not included in the determination of the leases' right-of-use assets or lease liabilities.
 The Company is subleasing the space to a third party for the duration of the lease.
-The right-of-use asset is being amortized to rent expense over the 5-year term of the lease.
+The right-of-use asset is being amortized to rent expense over the five-year term of the lease.

-Vienna Austria Lease- The Company has an operating lease for approximately four hundred square meters of laboratory and office space in Vienna, Austria, ("Vienna Austria Lease") which commenced on March 1, 2019, as amended, for a term of 2 years.
+Vienna Austria Lease- The Company has an operating lease, as amended, for approximately four hundred square meters of laboratory and office space in Vienna, Austria, ("Vienna Austria Lease") which commenced on March 1, 2019, as amended, for a term of 2 years.
 The lease is cancellable by the Company upon three months' notice with no penalty.
 The annual base rent is approximately \$155 thousand.
-The Company has classified this lease as a short-term lease as it is not reasonably certain that the Company will not terminate the lease within one year and, accordingly, has not recorded a right-of-use asset.
+The Company has classified this lease as a short-term lease as it is not reasonably certain that the Company will not terminate the lease within one year and, accordingly, the lease is not recorded a right-of-use asset.
 Accordingly, rent expense is recorded on a straight-line basis as incurred over the term of the lease.

 Allston Lease-On November 11, 2019, the Company entered into a lease agreement for approximately 28,000 square feet of office space currently under construction in a building located in Allston, Massachusetts ("Allston Lease").
 The office space is expected to replace the Company's current headquarters located in Cambridge, Massachusetts.
 The Company intends to move into the premises upon the completion of construction, which is anticipated to be in 2020.
-Monthly rent payments under the lease are expected to commence in May 2020, reflecting a 180-day rent-free period following the execution of the Lease, subject to the timely completion of construction of the premises.
+Monthly rent payments under the Allston Lease commenced in May 2020, reflecting a 180-day rent-free period following the execution of the Allston Lease.
 Base rental payments will be approximately \$1.0 million annually, plus certain operating expenses.
-The term of the lease will continue until November 2026, unless earlier terminated in accordance with the terms of the lease.
+The term of the Allston Lease will continue until November 2026, unless earlier terminated in accordance with the terms of the Allston Lease.
 The Company has the right to sublease the premises, subject to landlord consent.
-The Company also has the right to renew the lease for an additional five years at the then prevailing effective market rental rate.
-The Company is required to provide the landlord with a \$1.1 million security deposit in the form of a letter of credit, which is classified as restricted cash.
+The Company also has the right to renew the Allston Lease for an additional five years at the then prevailing effective market rental rate.
+The Company is required to maintain a security deposit in the form of a letter of credit for \$1.1 million for the benefit of the landlord.